 The North Sound Regional Support Network (NSRSN) began operations on January 1, 1991 dba as the North Sound Mental Health Administration (NSMHA).
 On April 1, 2016 NSMHA transitioned into a Behavioral Health Organization (BHO) to comport with state law and begin contracting for substance use disorders services.
 On July1, 2019 the BHO did convert to an Administrative Services Organization (ASO).
-The North Sound Behavioral Health Administration (North Sound BH-ASO) is governed by an Interlocal Operating Agreement between Island, San Juan, Skagit, Snohomish and Whatcom counties which define the geographic service area of the North Sound Region.
+The North Sound Behavioral Health Administration (NSOM) and Ital Health Administrative Services Organization, LLC (North Sound BH-ASO) is governed by an Interlocal Operating Agreement between Island, San Juan, Skagit, Snohomish and Whatcom counties which define the geographic service area of the North Sound Region.
 The North Sound BH-ASO contracts with the Health Care Authority (HCA) of the State of Washington and Apple Health Plans to provide public behavioral health services for these five counties (North Sound Region).

-North Sound BH-ASO is governed by an Executive Committee comprised of elected officials or their designated alternates, the Chair and Vice-Chair of the Regional Advisory Board, and representatives of the 8 Tribal sovereign nations within the North Sound Region.
-According to the terms of the Interlocal Agreement, Executive Committee votes are divided as follows:
+North Sound BH-ASO is governed by a Board of Directors comprised of elected officials or their designated alternates, the Chair and Vice-Chair of the Regional Advisory Board, and representatives of the 8 Tribal sovereign nations within the North Sound Region.
+According to the terms of the Interlocal Agreement, Board of Director votes are divided as follows: